DaniqueJ-R/milestone_proj_3/README.md

 **Issues Resolved:**

 - Resolved contrast issues and heading structure

 - Transcript for Audio

-- Missed and sort Aria lables and alts
+- Missed and sorted Aria labels and alts

 - Connecting form to Mood selection Label

+- Updated headers for Home and Write-a-Note pages

 **Issues Not Resolved:**

-- Atmosphere text, and buttons shows not to be in contrast with all backgounds, but no other test shown to give the same issue.
+- Atmosphere text and buttons show to be in contrast with all backgrounds, but no other test shows the same issue.
-- Notes detected to be headings which are incorrect so alert has been ignored.

 - Reminder to add transcript for audio as Alert.
-Transcript added but alert still shows.
+Transcript added, but alert still shows.

 ---

 ### Data Management Testing

-Checked CRUD functionality with database.
+Checked CRUD functionality with the database.

 | Action               | Expected Result                               | Pass/Fail |
 | -------------------- | --------------------------------------------- | --------- |